TemiloluwaOgundeji/Zero-Trust-AWS-Security-Framework/README.md

 **Key Features**

-1. Multi-Account Setup
+1. Multi-Account Setup:
 * AWS Organization with multiple accounts
 * Isolation of workloads by environment and function

-2. IAM Role-Based Access Control
+2. IAM Role-Based Access Control:
 * Roles created for:

   - Developer